ExistensialReset/flowmosr/principles/FLOW_JUSTICE_PRINCIPLES.md

 ## 8. IRREVERSIBILITY WITHOUT COERCION

 **Principle:**
 Some harms cannot be fully undone.
 Flow does not demand impossible reconciliation.
+We practice, if needed, non-carceral containment.

 **Application:**
 - Goal becomes containment, remembrance, and prevention